christo/loquacious/README.md

     * before fortune-teller sees an approaching person
     * detect when a person tentatively appraoches but does not trigger start
     * detect when multiple people stand gingerly nearby
-    * consider second camera trained on entrance
+    * consider second camera trained on whole scene or entrance
 * using pose-estimation, detect when a person approaches, describe what they look like etc.
     * detect if they are in an engaged mode or just looking